 Derrick Johnstone’s role as an UKCES Associate was to identify organisations likely to be interested in these competitions (for themselves or their networks) and generate interest amongst them, and then provide independent advice to prospective bidders on behalf of UKCES.
 The aim was to stimulate high quality bids which have real potential to influence future practice and policy.

-The overall evaluation of the UK Futures programme has now been published which highlights not least the benefits businesses can gain by sharing information, learning and resources.
+The overall evaluation of the UK Futures programme highlights benefits to business through partnership not least in sharing information, learning and resources.

 Permanent link to this article: https://www.educe.co.uk/?p=1311